-As of November 2016, over 16,000 stories of WW1 have been generously contributed to Europeana 1914-1918 from the public.
-Scanned at over 180 Collection Days in over 22 countries across Europe, and by uploads to the online portal, the archive exhibits over 200,000 personal items from these stories.
+To date, more than 16,000 stories of WW1 have been generously contributed to Europeana 1914-1918 from the public.
+Scanned at over 180 Collection Days across 22 European countries and by uploads to the online portal, the archive exhibits over 200,000 personal items from these stories.

 It is these items that we need your help transcribing.